borodark/openai-qa-python/README.md

 `U_ID=$UID docker-compose up --remove-orphans`

-Observe the succesful start and open another termianal.
+Observe the succesful start and open another terminal.
 To make sure containers are up execute the `docker ps` in the another terminal:

 ```